-The testing strategies will be implemented at sites for a period of time before the start of the study period for which routine data will be collected from NHS databases.
+The testing strategies will be implemented at sites for a period of time before the start of the study period..

 Prior to the implementation period, the sites assigned ECM or rapid testing will be visited by the trial team, including a trial midwife (and the team from Cepheid if the site is randomised to Rapid Test Group).